jadabreu/open-jungle/docs/store-listing.md

 How it works:
 1. Navigate to your Amazon Restock Inventory Recommendations page
-2. Click the Capy Tools icon
+2. Click the Open Jungle icon
 3. Select "Extract Data"
 4. Get your forecast data in CSV format instantly